-On September 24, 2020, the Corporation announced amendments to its proposed Recapitalization Transaction, to include a cash election option and the issuance of Warrants (as defined below) for shareholders.
-Additional information regarding the amendments to the Recapitalization Transaction can be found in the Corporation's Press Release dated September 24, 2020, which can be found on SEDAR.
+On September 24, 2020, the Company announced amendments to its proposed Recapitalization Transaction, to include a cash election option and the issuance of Warrants (as defined below) for shareholders.
+Additional information regarding the amendments to the Recapitalization Transaction can be found in the Company's press release dated September 24, 2020, which can be found on SEDAR.

-On October 16, 2020, the shareholders of the Corporation and the holders of Senior Unsecured Notes approved the Recapitalization Transaction and Plan of Arrangement.
-Additional information regarding the meetings and voting results can be found in the Corporation's Press Release and Report of Voting Result, each dated October 16, 2020, which can be found on SEDAR.
+On October 16, 2020, the shareholders of the Company and the holders of Senior Unsecured Notes approved the Recapitalization Transaction and Plan of Arrangement.
+Additional information regarding the meetings and voting results can be found in the Company's Press Release and Report of Voting Result, each dated October 16, 2020, which can be found on SEDAR.

-On October 30, 2020, the Corporation obtained a final court order from the Court of Queen's Bench of Alberta approving the Plan of Arrangement (the "CBCA Final Order").
+On October 30, 2020, the Company obtained a final court order from the Court of Queen's Bench of Alberta approving the Plan of Arrangement (the "CBCA Final Order").
 Effective December 1, 2020, the United States Bankruptcy Court for the Southern District of Texas entered an order under Chapter 15 recognizing and granting enforcement of the CBCA Final Order (the "Chapter 15 Recognition and Enforcement Order").

-On December 18, 2020, the Corporation implemented the Plan of Arrangement and completed the Recapitalization Transaction, which included, among other things, the following key elements:
+On December 18, 2020, the Company completed the Recapitalization Transaction and implemented the Plan of Arrangement, which included, among other things, the following key elements: